-Revenue Recognition-The Company derives revenue principally from the advertising business, which includes onscreen and lobby network (LEN) advertising and lobby promotions and advertising on entertainment websites and mobile applications owned by us and other companies.
+Revenue Recognition-The Company derives revenue principally from the advertising business, which includes on-screen and lobby network (LEN) advertising and lobby promotions and advertising on entertainment websites and mobile applications owned by us and other companies.
 Revenue is recognized when persuasive evidence of an arrangement exists, delivery occurs or services are rendered, the sales price is fixed and determinable and collectability is reasonably assured.
 The Company considers the terms of each arrangement to determine the appropriate accounting treatment.

 On-screen advertising consists of national and local advertising.
 National advertising is sold on a cost per thousand ("CPM") basis, while local and regional advertising is sold on a per-screen, per-week basis and to a lesser extent on a CPM basis.
 The Company recognizes national advertising as impressions (or theatre attendees) are delivered and recognizes local on-screen advertising revenue during the period in which the advertising airs.
 The Company recognizes revenue derived from lobby network and promotions when the advertising is displayed in theatre lobbies and recognizes revenue from branded entertainment websites and mobile applications when the online or mobile impressions are served.
 The Company may make contractual guarantees to deliver a specified number of impressions to view the customers' advertising.
 If those contracted number of impressions are not delivered, the Company will run additional advertising to deliver the contracted impressions at a later date.
-The deferred portion of the revenue associated with the undelivered impressions is referred to as a make-good provision.
-In rare cases, the Company will make a cash refund of the portion of the contract related to the undelivered impressions.
+The deferred portion of the revenue associated with the undelivered impressions.
 The Company defers the revenue associated with the make-good until the advertising airs to the theatre attendance specified in the advertising contract.
 The make-good provision is recorded within accrued expenses in the Consolidated Balance Sheets.
 The Company records deferred revenue when cash payments are received, or invoices are issued, in advance of revenue being earned.
 Deferred revenue is classified as a current liability as it is expected to be earned within the next twelve months.
 Fathom Events revenue was recognized in the period in which the event was held.